Below Zero (2021 film): Plot

 Miguel starts driving the truck, while the prisoners try to find a means to escape.
 To this end, Rei enters a storage compartment under the truck and tries to open a panel.
 Meanwhile, Montesino has revived and pursues the truck, after finding Miguel's jeep with photos of his missing daughter.
 Montesino catches up with the truck and fires at it, but is forced off the road and killed in the collision.
 Rei also dies in the storage compartment, impaled by a screw during the swerving of the vehicle.

 Martín interrogates Nano about the situation; he claims ignorance but mentions someone named Chino, his childhood friend.
 Miguel drives the truck onto a frozen lake and shoots the ice, causing the vehicle to sink, while he walks away.
 Martín convinces Ramis to release him to find an emergency exit.
 Martín, Nano, and Ramis escape, but Golum dies from the cold.

 Nano runs away while Martín and Ramis part ways.
 Martín reaches a nearby village where he hears gunfire.
 Miguel is firing at Nano from inside a building, and Martín confronts him.
 Miguel reveals his motive for seeking revenge; he had allowed his young daughter to visit a fair with a friend.
 Nano and Chino (the man being pursued in the opening scene) got her drunk and, after raping her, tortured her until she died.

 Martín refuses to let Miguel kill Nano, and they struggle for the shotgun.
 Martín gains control, but Miguel pursues Nano.
-Martín intervenes, shooting Nano in the foot and hand, demanding the location of Miguel's daughter.
+Martín intervenes, shooting Nano in the hand, demanding the location of Miguel's daughter.
 Nano confesses that he and Chino buried her in a well on a farm.
 As he reveals this, a police rescue helicopter arrives.

 In the final scene, Martín collects his belongings from his locker at headquarters and walks away from the building, and presumably also his police career.